-All elective officers in office at the time this charter becomes effective shall hold, and perform the duties of their respective offices in accordance with the provisions of this charter until their successors are elected and qualified.
+All elective officers in office at the time this charter becomes effective shall hold and perform the duties of their respective offices in accordance with the provisions of this charter until their successors are elected and qualified.

-WHEREAS, The City of Monterey is a city containing a population of more than three thousand five hundred inhabitants as ascertained by the last preceding census taken under the authority of the Congress of the United States; and the electors of said city did choose and elect J. Alves, E. J. Burns, O. P. Colburn, John L. Colwell, G. O. De Witt, P. J. Dougherty, W. G. Hudson, C. J. Krieger, Horace Langdon, Henry Little, Carmel Martin, C. A. Metz, George MacDonald, E. G. McMenamin, and J. K. Oliver, who were and are all electors of said city and eligible as candidates, under said election, as a board of fifteen freeholders to prepare and propose a new charter for the government of said city; and
+WHEREAS, The City of Monterey is a city containing a population of more than three thousand five hundred inhabitants as ascertained by the last preceding census taken under the authority of the Congress of the United States; and

+WHEREAS, on the 28th day of October, 1924, at a special municipal election duly held in said city on that day under and pursuant to the provisions of Section 8 of Article XI of the Constitution of the State of California, the electors of said city did choose and elect J. Alves, E. J. Burns, O. P. Colburn, John L. Colwell, G. O. De Witt, P. J. Dougherty, W. G. Hudson, C. J. Krieger, Horace Langdon, Henry Little, Carmel Martin, C. A. Metz, George McDonald, E. G. McMenamin, and J. K. Oliver, who were and are all electors of said city and eligible as candidates, under said election, as a board of fifteen freeholders to prepare and propose a new charter for the government of said city; and